Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Cards & Runes (96)

-- Every card/rune in the game is locked (except for Rune Shard, which will never spawn).
+- Every card/rune in the game is locked, with the following exceptions:
+  - Chaos Card (#42) (would trivialize difficult objectives)
+  - Rune Shard (#55)

 If no cards/runes are unlocked, they will be converted to pennies.

 ### Pill Effects (50)